-You will schedule a milestone design meeting with your TA to be held between Tuesday the 6th and Thursday the 8th.
+You will schedule a milestone design meeting with your mentor TA by Tuesday, October 9th.
 At this milestone, you should have a clear design for your program and be ready to ask questions you don't understand.
 Be ready to answer specific questions about your design, for instance: